 A stellar local government budget plan builds transparency into the process.
 City leadership, staff, and residents should know where to go to receive critical information about the budget development process.
 Provide updates about significant budget milestones during board meetings and update your departmental website with crucial details on budget development.
 You should also post your final budget to your website so anyone who wants to access it can.

 8. Streamline your RFP process

 While you might not initially think of the RFP process as a component of a government budgeting strategy, think again.
 Streamlining your RFP process and government cost estimating enables you to find the best contractors possible and make the most efficient and effective use of public funds.

 Your organization should have policies to guide whether or not an RFP is required for specific projects.
 For example, a local government with a multi-million dollar budget may not need to submit RFPs for projects below $2,000.
 As you review RFPs, consider your budget for the total cost of time, materials, and labor and which proposals align most closely with your unique needs and budget.

 With GovPilot, RFP notifications can be electronically submitted to relevant contractors, and proposals can be submitted electronically via your government website and instantly accessible to the relevant government officials.

 9. Consider grants

-An effective government budgeting strategy also requires considering any grants you’ll receive from the state or federal government.
+An effective public sector budgeting strategy also requires considering any grants you’ll receive from the state or federal government.
 This includes large grants like the American Rescue Plan and Inflation Reduction Act.
 These grants provide an additional revenue stream for governments and can be a considerable boon to creating new resident programs.

 In addition to the grants that your government receives, you may also be distributing grants to local non-profits.
 If this is the case, facilitate a clear and transparent process so organizations know whether they’re eligible for grants, how to apply, your selection criteria, and the benchmarks they must hit to maintain grant compliance.